Reformation (The Wire): Title reference

 The title refers to the theme of season three with various characters struggling to initiate reform on a personal and citywide level.
 In this episode Cutty's attempts at personal reform come to fruition when he starts his gym, Colvin's attempt to reform the drug war are exposed and Brother Mouzone remarks on the empty political promises of reform in Baltimore marked by the collapse of the towers.

 Epigraph

-This phrase is originally said by Prop Joe in regards to the Barksdale organization.
+This phrase is originally said by Prop Joe regarding the Barksdale organization.
 However, the line may also allude to several 'leadership crises' present in the episode, including: Cutty learning how to coach kids, Colvin legalizing drugs without Commissioner Burrell's knowledge, Carcetti's dilemma over whether or not to betray Tony, and (of course) Avon refusing to back off his war with Marlo.

 Credits

 Starring cast

 Although credited, Wendell Pierce and Jim True-Frost do not appear in this episode.